 If you are using Python 2, eliminate the use of implicit relative imports.
-This is important for the current security of your project and because it is a necessary step towards upgrading to Python 3.
+This is important for improving upon the state of your project’s Python security, and because it is a necessary step towards upgrading to Python 3.
 If you are using Python 3, it is still important to keep in mind that import statements execute the code within the target module.
 Because of this, it makes sense to be careful with your import statements, regardless of the Python version that you are using.

 5. Be careful when downloading packages

 It is easy to install Python packages.
 Typically developers use the standard package installer for Python (pip), although Pipenv as discussed above is a great alternative.
 Regardless of whether you use pip or Pipenv, it is important to understand how packages are added to PyPI.